-About these guidelines
+3. About these guidelines

-These guidelines are intended to provide Traditional Owner groups/communities with the information needed to make an informed decision about whether to apply for funding under the Great Barrier Reef Foundation's Traditional Owner Healing Country Grant Program.
+These guidelines are intended to provide Traditional Owner groups/communities with the information needed to make an informed decision about whether to apply for funding under the Foundation's Traditional Owner Helping Country Grant Program.
+On our website, you can read more about the Traditional Owner Reef Protection Component.

-Potential applicants should carefully and completely read these guidelines, the questions in the application form and the proposed Funding Agreement before deciding to apply.
+Potential applicants should carefully and completely read these guidelines, the questions in the application form and the proposed Funding Agreement before deciding whether or not to apply.